Letter of Map Amendment (LOMA) Project

 - Allow mortgage lenders to determine if the federal mandatory flood insurance law applies to specific buildings.

-- December 21, 2020: With FEMA proposing new flood maps in the near future, obtaining a LOMA would be rather futile before then as they'll likely to be extinguished shortly after being issued.
+- December 21, 2020: With FEMA proposing new flood maps in the near future, obtaining a LOMA would be ineffective as they'll likely be extinguished shortly after being issued.

-- However, renewed importance of the LOMA process may prevail for a select number of property owners after the new flood maps become effective; where the grade alongside the building is equal to or higher than the new Base Flood Elevation for that site.
+- However, the renewed importance of the LOMA process may prevail for a select number of property owners after the new flood maps become effective, where the grade alongside the building is equal to or higher than the new Base Flood Elevation for that site.

-- A LOMA regarding new flood maps can't be submitted prior to the effective date of new maps, but can be ready to go for filing the day after.
+- A LOMA regarding new flood maps can't be submitted before the effective date of new maps but can be ready for filing the day after.

 A home is located within an "AE-6" flood zone, where the minimum expected flood level is six-feet above sea level.
 Yet the ground - at its lowest point alongside the house - is 6.1-feet above sea level.
 Since the ground is higher than the minimum flood level, the building is eligible for FEMA reclassification.
 In this example, a LOMA changes the building's flood insurance classification from "AE-6" to the much less expensive "Shaded-X" flood zone.

 The flood zone boundary lines were drawn with a rather broad brush.
-FEMA knew there were going to be instances within these zones that weren’t going to be accurate, so it devised a method to reclassify such buildings.
+FEMA knew there would be instances within these zones that wouldn't be accurate, so it devised a method to reclassify such buildings.

 There are several benefits to this: